eldun/eldun.github.io/_drafts/rt-part-3.md

 ---

 <a id="continue-reading-point"></a>
 We've created a [straight-forward ray tracer]({{ site.url }}/2020/06/19/ray-tracing-in-one-weekend-part-two.html#post-title) - what more could there be to do?
-By the time we're done with this segment, we'll have what Peter Shirley calls a "real ray tracer".
+By the time we're done with this segment, we'll have what Peter Shirley calls a "real ray tracer."

 <!--end-excerpt-->